devilcoder2209/to_do_list/README.md

 ## Working Link : https://to-do-list-one-theta.vercel.app/

-This is a really Basic implementation of a Todo List made it when I started with Web Development.
-This ToDo List supports both add and delete operations.
-When you enter a Task inside the form and press enter it get's added to the pending List .
-When you click on an item in the pending list it gets removed.
-The application has an engaging comic color scheme ans is also mobile responsive.
+This is a honestly fundamental implementation of a to-do list made it once i commenced with Web Development.
+This to-do list helps both add and delete operations.
+When you input a task within the form and press enter it is added to the pending list.
+When you click on an object within the pending list it response gets removed.
+The utility has an enticing using colour scheme both in daylight and dark mode and is also smartphone and tab responsive.
 ## Try it

 #### 1) git clone https://github.com/devilcoder2209/to_do_list.git